yumeko-16/yumeko-16/README.md

 ### Front-end developer (Mar.
 2021 - Current)

+- Developed Front-end of e-commerce websites with Next.js and TypeScript.
+- Developed Front-end a brand website with Svelte.
+- Developed corporate websites Front-end with EJS, leveraging WordPress as a headless CMS.
+- Developed e-commerce websites with CakePHP.
+- Developed brand websites with WordPress.
+- Optimized websites for search engines (SEO).

 ### Freelance (Apr.
 2020 - Feb.
 2021)

+- Designed CD jackets, ashtrays, and mugs for music releases.
+- Developed a promotional website.
+- Developed a mockup for a hybrid mobile application.
+- Developed mockups for a To-Do list web application.

 ### Study abroad to study a language (Jan.
 2020 - Mar.
 2020)

+- Studied English in the Philippines.

 ### Web creator (Mar.
 2016 - Jun.
 2019)

+- Built an Azure VM environment from scratch using Ansible.
+- Coordinated vulnerability assessment projects for servers and applications.
+- Coordinated domain/SSL certificate management.
+- Redesigned and coded a WordPress website.
+- Developed Front-end solutions with a focus on accessibility for people with disabilities.

 ## My Projects